Josiah T. Settle: Education

 Settle first attended schools near Hamilton, although he faced discrimination in school until the school received a new teacher.
 In spring of 1866, Settle started preparatory school in Oberlin, Ohio, and entered Oberlin College in 1868.
 At Oberlin, Settle participated in an integrated baseball club called the Resolutes which included African American Simpson Younger and a number of whites including Phil Dixon and Patrick J. Hannigan.
 The club played against a number of semipro and professional clubs and was very successful, its only losses coming to the Cleveland Forest Citys.
 The next year Settle entered the Sophomore class at Howard University.
 He graduated from Howard in 1872 in the schools first class along with James Monroe Gregory and Arthur Clough O'Hear; O'Hear died in 1876 in Charleston, SC.
-During his last two years at Howard, Settle clerked in the education division of the Freedmen's Bureau and in the last part of his senior year he became reading clerk of the Washington, DC House of Delegates under Alexander Shepherd.
-He also began teaching at the university before graduating, and after graduation joined the law department and was admitted to the DC bar.
-He also was active in DC politics, and served as a clerk in the Board of Public Works, as an accountant in the Board of Audits, and as a trustee of the county schools for the district.
+During his last two years at Howard, Settle clerked in the education division of the Freedmen's Bureau and in the last part of his senior year he became reading clerk of the Washington, District of Columbia House of Delegates under Alexander Shepherd.
+He also began teaching at the university before graduating, and after graduation joined the law department and was admitted to the District of Columbia bar.
+He also was active in District of Columbia politics, and served as a clerk in the Board of Public Works, as an accountant in the Board of Audits, and as a trustee of the county schools for the district.
 He also was active pioneer of the Hillsdale neighborhood.

 Career

-Washington, DC and Mississippi
+Washington, District of Columbia and Mississippi

 He supported Grant in the 1872 presidential election and campaigned in Maryland and in his home state of Ohio.
 He returned to Mississippi in March 1875 and was admitted to the bar in that state.
 His work at first brought him to various locations throughout the state, finally settling at Sardis in Panola County in northwest Mississippi, forming a partnership with D. T. J. Matthews.
-In the summer of that year he married Theresa T. Vogelsang from Annapolis, Maryland, in Washington, DC.
+In the summer of that year he married Theresa T. Vogelsang from Annapolis, Maryland, in Washington, District of Columbia.
 Theresa was the only daughter of William and Charity Bishop who were prominent freedmen in Maryland.
 In August, he was nominated to the position of District Attourney of the Twelfth Judicial District in Mississippi, but the 1875 election in Mississippi was overwhelmingly won by Democrats and Settle lost.
 In 1876 and 1880 he was selected as a delegate to the Republican National Conventions.
 In 1876, he initially supported Roscoe Conkling and Stewart L. Woodford before turning to Hayes and Wheeler.
 In 1880 he supported Garfield and Arthur.